Grace Millane murder trial: Accused told police he last saw Grace at 10pm

 The Facebook timestamp said the comment had been made three days prior on December 2.

+Prosecutor Robin McCoubrey told the court, however, that the Crown accepts further information shows the comment was in fact made on December 1 at about 9.29pm.

-Levinzon then contacted the accused and in a phone conversation he said he was with Millane on the night of December 1.
+Levinzon also contacted the accused and in a phone conversation he said he was with Millane on the night of December 1.

 He said he was at a SkyCity bar, had met Millane on Tinder, but the last time he saw her was at about 10pm.